InfinityLoop1308/PipePipe/README.md

 Issues and PRs are welcomed.
 Please note that I will **NOT** accept service requests.

 Anyone interested in creating their own service is encouraged to fork this repository.

-## About Latest Build

-Sometimes, for a known issue, PipePipe may already have a fix in place, but a new version has not yet been officially released.
-In such cases, you can check the continuous integration (CI) system to obtain the latest build.
-This allows you to access the most recent updates and fixes before they are included in the next official release.

-Click [here](https://nightly.pipepipe.dev) to download the latest APK.
-You need to log in to access the builds.

 ## Donation